tuandung222/trackformer-intern2023-Forked/README.md

 - Please refrain from asking me questions as I may not be able to answer them.
 I apologize for any inconvenience.
 Also, please don't inquire about the code's appearance; I only started researching AI three months before my internship.
+Currently, I think my code is so stupid that I can't even look at it.
+I will update the code later.

 - Unfortunately, I cannot release the data from my last internship in 2023 due to company policy.
 However, I will guide you through the training and tracking process with TrackFormer and provide some of my code to help you understand the process.
 Feel free to ask any questions, and I will do my best to assist you.

 - I have included some qualitative results in GIF format in the `output_videos` and `output_gifs` folders.
 You can view the tracking results with TrackFormer there.

-- This is my previous guide for training and tracking with TrackFormer.
+- This is my previous guide for training and tracking with TrackFormer that I had written in 2023.
 I have modified the code to support multi-class tracking.
 The code is not clean but functional, and I will update it later.
     1. Raw training data, before splitting, is located in the "bktris_training_data" folder.
     2. Training data labels are in the "aws_annotations" folder.
     3. The trained model for vehicle tracking (4 classes) is in the "training_results" folder.
 Choose the best MOTA or best IDF1 model for tracking.